shimming-toolbox/shimming-toolbox/examples/README.rst

 This  `shell script <https://github.com/shimming-toolbox/shimming-toolbox/blob/master/examples/demo_realtime_shimming.sh>`__ calls different shimming-toolbox command lines functions to perform a whole shimming scenario.
 Acquisitions are downloaded from a `Github repository <https://github.com/shimming-toolbox/data-testing>`__ and output text files and quality control figures are generated.

-This function will generate static and dynamic (due to respiration) Gx, Gy, Gz components based on a fieldmap time series (magnitude and phase images) and respiratory trace information obtained from Siemens bellows.
-An additional multi-gradient echo (MGRE) magnitude image is used to generate an ROI and resample the static and dynamic Gx, Gy, Gz component maps to match the MGRE image.
-Lastly the average Gx, Gy, Gz values within the ROI are computed for each slice.
+This function will generate static and dynamic (due to respiration) Gx, Gy, Gz components based on a field map time series (magnitude and phase images) and respiratory trace information obtained from Siemens bellows.
+An additional multi-gradient echo (MGRE) magnitude image is used to generate a ROI.
+The static and real-time components are extracted and decomposed into the optimal Gx, Gy and Gz values for each slice.

 B1+ shimming
 ------------